Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 ![](..\assets\2018-10-04-visualize-weather-in-japan_files\geofacet_plot_1.png)

 As Japan is such a thin and long country you can really see the differences in temperature between the southern and northern prefectures.
-Using geofacets we can properly see the differences while still maintaing geographic fidelity due to the positioning of the facets.
+Using geofacets we can properly see the differences while still maintain geographic fidelity due to the positioning of the facets.
 In this format, we can really see that Gifu (in the purple "Chubu" region)is an outlier compared to the other prefectures seen in the "top 5" line chart a few graphs ago (Okinawa, Saga, Kumamoto, and Kagoshima all being part of the red "Kyushu" region)!

 With the facet labels clearly showing the prefecture names we can now place both the geography and the name together

 Conclusion
 ----------

 The beginning of this blog post showcased some of my attempts in R at recreating some cool weather visualizations I saw on the internet.
-In the following sections I went through two different ways to gather Japanese weather data from the `riem` and `JMAStats` packages.
+In the following sections I went through two different ways to gather Japanese weather data from the `riem` and `jmastats` packages.
 In the last section I created some exploratory graphics with the gathered data to raise questions about the data and different ways to present weather data.

 With Autumn now settling in and the rainy days to come, I'll end this blog post with a picture of a *teru-teru-bouzu*.
 These are handmade dolls made of white paper/cloth (usually tissue paper) which are basically talismans to prevent rain and to wish for good weather in Japan.